Skip to footer content

 Install-Package IronPdf

-• As an alternative, you can use NuGet Package Manager for Solutions to install IronPDF and other necessary NuGet Packages.
+• As an alternative, you can use the NuGet Package Manager for Solutions to install IronPDF and other necessary NuGet Packages.

 Flunt C# (How It Works For Developers): Figure 2 - Install IronPDF using the Manage NuGet Package for Solution by searching IronPdf in the search bar of NuGet Package Manager, then select the project and click on the Install button.